ahmadalfy/frontend-notes/css/web-fonts.md

 * `font-style` tells the style of the font.
 This can either be normal or italic.
 * `font-weight` tells the weight of the font.
 The range from `thin` towards `black`.
 * `src` defines the path to the custom font files.
 It optionally starts with the local variant of the font then followed by the urls and formats of the provided font files.
 Why do we need to load all these formats?
 This is what we are going to discuss on the following section.
+* `font-display` determines how a font face is displayed based on whether and when it is downloaded and ready to use.
+More information about this property on the fonts loading section below.

 Sometimes we use a property called `unicode-range` to restrict rendering a range of characters to a specific font.
 This technique is commonly used in Arabic websites when the font that is used in the design doesn't have a Hindi glyphs for the numbers.
 Most Arab countries and users uses Hindi glyphs (١٢٣٤٥٦٧٨٩٠) and not Arabic numbers (1234567890).
 To fix that, we use a custom font that contain the glyphs we want to use (like [GE SS Two](https://fonts2u.com/ge-ss-two-bold.font)) and restrict it to only render the numbers like the following: